Chas Dingle: Storylines

 In April 2016, Chas supported Aaron in court.
 Aaron takes on the stand and brings questions about his mum's past relationship.
 Later, Chas went to confronts Gordon who told her he blames her for the way their son has turned out.
 The next day, Chas take on the stand.
 Gordon's barrister questions Chas on why Aaron still has the same surname as his alleged attacker.
 He quizzes Chas on her blaming herself for Aaron being messed up, suggesting she believes Aaron to alleviate her own guilt, but Chas hits back that the abuse has made her feel even more guilty for not protecting her son.
-The defence brings up Chas' PTSD and Aaron leaving for Ireland when she needed him most.
+The defence brings up Chas's PTSD and Aaron leaving for Ireland when she needed him most.
 Later, Aaron reassures Chas she did great but Chas apologizes.
 Aaron admits to Chas, Gordon's barrister was right about one thing, he doesn't want Gordon's name – so he is going to change it to Dingle.
 2 days later, Gordon is found guilty of rape by the jury.

 In May 2016, DS Wise arrives at the village and tells Aaron, Chas and Liv that Gordon has been found dead in his prison cell the day after Gordon is sentenced to 18 years imprisonment.
 Chas confronts an upset Liv, who has been staying with Chas and Aaron at the pub.
 Later, Chas went to the garage and asks Cain if he got somebody to finished Gordon off.
 Cain tells her no but he had a feelings that Robert could be involved in Gordon's death.
 Chas and Cain went to the pub and tell Aaron that they believe Robert paid somebody to have Gordon killed.
 Aaron starts to believe that it could be true.
 They were unaware that Liv was listening upstairs.
-The next day, Chas and Aaron are left shocked to see DS Wise turn up after Liv texts him on Chas' phone.
+The next day, Chas and Aaron are left shocked to see DS Wise turn up after Liv texts him on Chas's phone.
 Liv tells DS Wise that Robert killed her dad but DS Wise tells her that Gordon took his life by hanging himself.
 A few weeks later, Chas, Aaron, Robert and Liv attended Gordon's funeral.
 Chas watched on as Aaron delivered his eulogy, telling Gordon he is going straight to hell.
 Shortly after, Aaron and Robert take Liv on holiday and in their absence, the stress of the last few months finally takes its toll on Chas and she starts having nightmares again.
 Emma convinces her that her PTSD has returned and Chas admits herself into a mental health clinic.
 She returns a few weeks later and is told that Aaron finally learnt the truth about Robert's shooting and informs her son that she knew the truth months ago but didn't tell him in order to protect him.